alireza-naman/authentication/readme.md

 }
 ```

-*You should probably implement some bruteforce protection, for example, if a user enters the password wrong four times, they are locked out for 10 minutes.*
+*You should probably implement some brute force protection, for example, if a user enters the password wrong four times, they are locked out for 10 minutes.*

-### Log In/Out
+### Are You Logged In?

 To check a user is logged in just run `$auth->logged_in()` it will return either true or false.

-To log the current user out just run: `$auth->logout()`

-### Check User Permissions
+### Checking User Permissions

 You can easily check whether a user has a permission listed in the `user_permission` table, the example below shows this: